zshaw345/3-Signal-Filtering/README.md

-# 3-Signal-Filtering
+# 3D-Signal-Filtering
 Filtering Ultrasound data to identify a hidden frequency.
+Open "Filter_Report.pdf" for report of project.